phonon/blender-minecraft-json/README.md

 Blender Minecraft JSON Import/Export
 =======================================
 Import/export cuboid geometry between Blender and Minecraft .json model format.
-The Blender model must follow very specific restrictions for the exporter to work (read **Export Guide** below). **Currently does not support Blender textures/UV export**.
+The Blender model must follow very specific restrictions for the exporter to work (read **Export Guide** below).

+Currently can auto-generate and export solid material colors packed into an image texture.
+However, **there is no full UV editing yet.**

 Tested on Blender 2.81a.